Scimago Journal Rank

 1. Policy and Submission of Manuscripts

 The Walailak Journal of Science and Technology (WJST), is a peer-reviewed journal covering all areas of science and technology, launched in 2004.
-It is published 12 Issues (Monthly) by the College of Graduate Studies of Walailak University.
+It is published 24 Issues (Semi-monthly) by the College of Graduate Studies of Walailak University.
 The scope of the journal includes the following areas of research:

 - Natural Sciences